catseye/ellsync/README.md

     ellsync router.json syncdirs /home/user/art/painting/ /media/user/External1/art/sculpture/

+By default, `rsync` does not attempt to sync the contents of an existing file if the destination file has a same-or-newer timestamp as the source file.

+However, this means that if the destination file has become corrupted (a not- uncommon occurrence on inexpensive removable media), `rsync` will not attempt to repair the corruption, as the timestamp of the corrupted file did not change.

+To compensate for this, `ellsync` provides the `--thorough` flag.
+This changes the timestamps of all the files in the destination to January 1st, 1970.
+This will cause `rsync` to actually check the contents of each file and actually sync any needed changes.
+The timestamp will be set to the timestamp of the source file as part of the this sync.

 ### `list` command

 Either the canonical or the cache (or both) may be offline storage (removable